-When you consistently create great content, Google, YouTube, Pinterest, Instagram and more will reward your account with better distribution of your content.
+When you consistently create great content, Google, YouTube, Pinterest, Instagram, and more will reward your account with better content distribution.

-Each of these platforms we use as traffic sources has their own algorithm.
+Each of these platforms we use as traffic sources has its own algorithm.
 But each one prefers to send traffic to content creators who create great content consistently.

 7. Become a time management boss

 Here’s how to produce great content without wasting all day on it.

 I’m not too good at following a schedule.
 For example, I can’t imagine being forced to create content on a Tuesday, just because it’s a Tuesday!

 I work in batches.
 Batch-work is where you put all of your focus on one task for an extended period of time.

 For example, all I’ll be doing is creating content that I plan to schedule for the coming weeks ahead for a few days.

 This lets me laser focus on content creation for a few days straight before switching gears to another part of my business.

 I use Meistertask to plan out my entire content schedule.